Generalized Clausius inequalities and entanglement production in holographic two-dimensional CFTs: Introduction

 The quantum null energy condition is saturated (i.e. $\mathcal{Q}_\pm =0$) at all points of spacetime in \textit{quantum equilibrium} states \cite{Ecker:2019ocp}, which are dual to three dimensional (locally AdS$_3$) Ba\~nados geometries \cite{Banados:1998gg} in holographic 1+1-D CFTs at large $c$.
 A special class of these states are the stationary Ba\~nados-Teitelboim-Zanelli (BTZ) black holes \cite{Banados:1992wn,Banados:1992gq} that are dual to thermal states carrying momentum (with uniform momentum density).
 Ba\~nados geometries can represent states which are unitary transformations of the thermal rotating states or the vacuum (and are also within the identity block).\footnote{Ba\~nados geometries can represent more exotic possibilities such as disjoint intervals at the boundary which are in different asymptotic regions of the bulk geometry \cite{Sheikh-Jabbari:2016unm}.}

-We can thus readily motivate a systematic study of which transitions between quantum equilibrium states are physically realizable especially via a quench involving instantaneous and (in)homogeneous transfer of energy and momentum from an infinite memoryless bath.
-Note that such a quench is a unitary process in which the Hamiltonian changes rapidly in time.
+We can thus readily motivate a systematic study of which transitions between quantum equilibrium states are physically realizable especially via a quench involving instantaneous and (in)homogeneous transfer of energy and momentum from an infinite memoryless bath.\footnote{{When a system is in contact with an infinite bath, it is expected to attain thermal equilibrium without changing the bath.
+When the bath is also memomoryless, the auto-correlation functions of the bath vanish, and the system is expected to undergo unitary evolution with a time-dependent Hamiltonian.
+Note that for an isolated system, in contrast, the Hamiltonian is independent of time.}} Note that such a quench is a unitary process in which the Hamiltonian changes rapidly in time.
 Given that quantum equilibrium states are realizable via unitary transformations of thermal states carrying momenta, they can be used to encode quantum information at finite temperature.
 Therefore, a study of the feasibility of such transitions between quantum equilibrium states can lead to the understanding of new principles for the construction of quantum memory and gates operating at finite temperature and in which the \textit{errors} occurring over microscopic time scales can be bounded in a controlled way.
 As for instance, in \cite{Banerjee:2022dgv}, it was argued that certain dense non-isometric encodings can be fully tolerant to fast deletion at ambient room temperature due to the quantum correction to the Landauer bound.

 The Clausius inequality implies that a transition between two thermal states carrying momentum is possible only if the final temperature is larger than the initial temperature, i.e. if irreversible entropy production is positive.
 In holography, such a transition via a quench can be described via a BTZ-Vaidya geometry in which the input of energy and momentum from an infinite memoryless bath leads to the formation of a null shock.
 We can expect that quantum thermodynamics should imply finite and positive lower and upper bounds on the production of irreversible entropy for a given amount of energy injection in a quench.
 Using thermodynamic identities (see Sec.~\ref{Sec:qnechom-quenches}), one can then state that for a fixed change of temperature in a such a quench, there should be positive lower and upper bounds on the production of entropy generalizing the Clausius inequality.
 For more general transitions between quantum equilibrium states, one can similarly expect that for a fixed amount of total energy injection, there should be lower and upper bounds on how much the final state can differ from the initial one.